Undergraduate Student Handbook

 If you wish to receive college credit for your internship, it must be approved before the internship begins.
 Your internship must be performed under the supervision of a COB faculty member.
 The supervising faculty member can work with you to determine the learning objectives for the internship and offer guidance on how the credits can be used towards your degree requirements.

 Many scholarships for Business majors are available.
 There are a variety of requirements for these scholarships.
 Some are intended for students with specific profiles, and others are simply based on need or on academic achievement.
-You can apply for these scholarships on line at http://www.surveymonkey.com/s/cobscholarship.
-Due date are generally early in the semester prior to the semester for which you are applying.
-Contact Susan Hooks at firstname.lastname@example.org or 282-3448 for more information.
+You get information and applications from Susan Hooks, the Undergraduate Programs Coordinator (282-3448 or firstname.lastname@example.org).

 Beta Gamma Sigma

 Beta Gamma Sigma is the honorary society for schools accredited by the AACSB.
 An invitation to lifetime membership in Beta Gamma Sigma is extended to juniors and seniors in the spring of each year.
 Membership is limited to the top ten percent of each class.

 Beta Gamma Sigma offers students a lifetime opportunity to network with other members nationwide and participate in the Society's programs throughout your career.

 College of Business Fellows